Riborok/Lab5/README.md

   //MaxSizes - maximum allowable sizes in a labyrinth

 Var
-  Lab, Way : array [1..MaxSizes, 1..MaxSizes] of Byte;
+  Lab: array [1..MaxSizes, 1..MaxSizes] of Byte;
+  ExitCoords : array [1..(sqr(MaxSizes) div 2), 1..2] of Byte;
-  StartI, StartJ, SizeI, SizeJ, CurrNumStep : Byte;
+  StartI, StartJ, SizeI, SizeJ, CurrNumStep, k : Byte;
   //Lab - an array that stores the entered labyrinth
-  //Way - an array that stores path to the exit
+  //ExitCoords - an array which stores exit coordinates
   //StartI - start coordinates by lines
   //StartJ - start coordinates by columns
   //SizeI - entered size by lines
   //SizeJ - entered size by columns
   //CurrNumStep - current number step in the Way
+  //k - cycle counter